Morpho-lang/morpho/help/functionals.md

 Functionals that depend on a field may provide a `fieldgradient` method that returns the derivative with respect to field values:

     print fnl.fieldgradient(f)
+    print fnl.fieldgradient(f, mesh)

+If the functional stores more than one field (for example `NematicElectric` or a `LineIntegral` with several fields), pass the field you want the derivative with respect to.

 ## Hessian
 [taghessian]: # (hessian)